-We built it because corporate distress has a pre-crisis signature in language.
-CFOs don't suddenly say "we're in trouble" — they gradually introduce hedging language, new risk factor categories, and liquidity disclosures that weren't there before.
-The change is subtle.
-The accumulation is not.
+Read from the other end, the same score flags distress early.
+Corporate distress has a pre-crisis signature in language: CFOs don't suddenly say "we're in trouble" — they gradually introduce hedging language, new risk-factor categories, and liquidity disclosures that weren't there before.
+SVB's 2022 10-K scored 57.5; the 95th-percentile control ceiling is 51.5.
+The FDIC arrived 14 days after filing.

-The distress score measures two things independently:
+The score measures two things independently:

-Both are calibrated against the healthy companies in our corpus — currently 4906+ tracked.
-The 95th percentile of their filing-pair scores is the control ceiling (49.9).
+Both are calibrated against the healthy companies in our corpus — currently 4930+ tracked.
+The 95th percentile of their filing-pair scores is the control ceiling (51.5).
 Scores above it are flagged.

 The algorithm is deterministic: no AI generation, no prompting, no summarization.
 The same filing always produces the same score.